What We Do

 🤝 We Co-Produce:

-We work alongside the Local Authority on a range of important projects—from the SEND high needs review to the ASD/ADHD pathway.
+We work alongside the Local Authority on a range of important projects—from the SEND high needs review to the Autism/ADHD pathway.
 Our goal?
 To ensure that the policies shaping the future of our children and young people truly reflect your needs and aspirations.

 ❗ We Signpost: